In 2013, after more than 20 years of soda being America's number one beverage, water has taken over as Americans' favorite drink.

 4. There is a pass in Wyoming where a stream splits and half the water goes to the Pacific Ocean and half goes to the Atlantic Ocean

-5. 20 ft long crocodiles used to have long legs, allowing them to emerge from water gallop at other animals at full speed
+5. Galloped were 20 ft long ancient crocodiles that used to have long legs, allowing them to emerge from water gallop at other animals at full speed.

 Bubbles from a bubble bath thermally insulate the surface of the water, keeping the bath warm for a longer period of time.